-Best Microphone For Mac mini?An external microphone compatible with Mac mini desktops is often a high priority for Macintosh users.
-Beside the Macintosh Pro tower system, the mini Mac is the only other Apple computer which doesn't include an internal microphone for sound recording needs.
-Of all Apple computer buyers, the ones who are most likely to be shopping for external Mac audio peripherals and accessories is a Mac mini owner.
+Best Microphone For Mac mini?An Apple compatible external microphone for Mac mini desktop computers is often a high priority for Macintosh users.
+Beside the Macintosh Pro tower system, the mini Mac is the only other Apple computer which doesn't include an internal microphone for basic sound recording needs.
+Of all Apple computer buyers, they're most likely to be shopping for a quality Mac mini microphone or other external Mac audio peripherals and accessories.

 Depending on your audio, music and voice recording needs, you have four basic options to guide a Mac mini mic purchase:

 USB Desktop Microphones For Mac mini

 A digital USB desktop microphone for podcasting, music, voice, or audio recording.
 A stand-alone Mac USB microphone is best for podcasters, musicians and singers with more demanding Mac sound recording microphone needs.

 USB Webcams With Mics

 Premium Mac Web Camera

 A Mac mini compatible webcam with microphone can serve the dual functions of both audio and video capture.
 For many, a Mac webcam with mic is the smartest choice, especially if you buy a high-quality HD web camera that includes built-in stereo microphones.
 Higher-end HD webcams from, say, Logitech or Creative Labs in the $50-$100 range are more likely to have higher quality internal mics as well as providing a superior lens and image sensor over cheaper cameras.